AnnLyma/covid_19_stat/README.md

 Python version: Python3

-In order to run the .ipynb file use Jupyter notebook
+In order to run the .ipynb files use Jupyter notebook

 __________________________________